The Best Job at a School: A Photo Collage

 The long story behind those photos

 Board, faculty, staff, fellow leadership team members, parents, and guardians are all constituencies that make for energizing challenges and motivating opportunities being Head of a JK-12 school.
 While the adult interactions are the majority of my work, the icing on the cake is the time I spend with the students.
 Until I joined the FWCD community in 2015, I had 30 years working with middle and upper school students.
-I am challenged, motivated, rewarded, and just plain invigorated by being with students.
+I am challenged, motivated, rewarded, and just plain invigorated by being with your children.

 The AI class I have been co-teaching with different Middle School teachers is about media literacy.
 Over five class periods spread throughout the semester, the goal is to raise kids’ awareness of misinformation and manipulation, from fake websites to the strategies of mainstream advertisers.
 I hope the mini-course benefits the handful of students who have chosen the elective.
 I know it helps me to have to prepare a lesson; it reminds me of the work that all of the faculty are doing day in and day out.
 It serves me well to have some lessons flop and to partner with a faculty colleague.
 Mostly, though, I just have fun interacting with the students in the class.

-As much as I like the AI class, a gym with boys volleyball teams is consistently my happiest place.
-Boys usually have not played volleyball before middle school.
-Getting to teach kids the fundamentals of a truly great game, combining varied skills and essential teamwork, is thrilling.
-Coaching is an incredibly challenging and rewarding form of teaching: The results of your teaching are on display.
 My goal over more than 25 years as a coach is always to be the most-improved team in the league, from the beginning to the end of the season.
 To that end, coaching the Middle School boys team this fall was so fulfilling.
 We played Trinity Valley School three times.
 We lost the first two matches.
 We ended our season with a 27-25, 25-16 win against the same Trojans.
 (I did not have to look the score up.
 I remember it well.)
 I used the final timeout of the year to suggest that we not do a crazy, wild, celebratory dance after winning because we were, at season’s end, better than our rival, and we had simply played to our potential.
 We saved our celebrating for the next day in our own Sid W. Richardson Round Gym.
 I hope the season was just as energizing and rewarding for the boys as it was for me.

-A couple of weeks ago, I spent three days with six Upper School students who had successfully applied to represent FWCD at the national Student Diversity Leadership Conference in Denver.
+And still on the theme of time with kids, a couple of weeks ago, I spent three days with six Upper School students who had successfully applied to represent FWCD at the national Student Diversity Leadership Conference in Denver.
 Their dedication and insight made me deeply proud.
 Each morning and evening, after a full day of programming, they shared their experiences and reflections, exploring how to help make FWCD more and more welcoming to the broadest variety of students and families and sharing joys and challenges each of them has faced as members of our community.